-Medieval studies, Dante, Boccaccio, Petrarch, medieval chronicles, historiography, gender studies
+Medieval and Renaissance studies, Dante, Boccaccio, Petrarch, medieval chronicles, historiography, gender studies

 (See attached CV for complete list.)

 Reviews and Review Articles

 Thesis Advisor and Reader (at Mason)

 Keynote Lecture: "Crowns, Coronals and Genealogies: Women and the Italian Canon."
 International Conference: "Cinque Corone?
 Rethinking the Early Italian Canon."
 UCC Ireland.
 June 18-21, 2020 (postponed due to COVID-19).